DataDog/documentation/content/en/dashboards/ddsql_editor/reference/tags.md

 ## Implicit tag references

-[Schema-on-read][1] references on tables that support tags are treated as tag lookups, and are called implicit tag references.
+Schema-on-read references on tables that support tags are treated as tag lookups, and are called implicit tag references.

 For example, the `az` column does not exist on the `resources.host` table, but you may `SELECT az FROM resources.host`.
 DDSQL recognizes that the `resources.host` table supports schema on read, and `az` becomes an implicit tag reference.
 Its name in the projection is `az`, which may be used throughout the query.